BANKEX/zkproof-research/articles/Balanced tree based memory for snapps.md

 Snapp can be split into two snarks.
 Then we can combine several execution blocks of the snapp with one defragmentation block.

-I represent circuit for defragmentation gadget in pseudocode (unoptimized at the low level, just for demonstration).
+We represent circuit for defragmentation gadget in pseudocode (unoptimized at the low level, just for demonstration).

 ```
 external constant MAX_HEIGHT